AI browsers and the web of the future

-46% of adults on the Internet in the US were already using generative AI tools for online searches and everyday tasks.
+AI is everywhere, and it’s changing the way people interact with websites.
+By late 2025, 46% of adults on the Internet in the US were already using generative AI tools for online searches and everyday tasks.
 The web browser, our main interface with the web for two decades, is in the crosshairs of the tech giants looking to bring their AI services toward mass adoption.
 This means that the way websites are built will have to change as well and adapt to serving two audiences: AI engines and human users.

 For marketers, this is a tectonic shift that can only be compared to the introduction of connected mobile devices.
 Now, AI browsers are promising a change bigger than smaller screens - making websites into little more than an interface for robots to crawl and perform actions.